Collab4Sloth/Documentation/doc/docs/Started/Installation/mac.md

 !!! tip "On the use of the  `envSloth.sh` configuration file"
     These definitions are written into the configuration file `envSloth.sh` located in the root directory of the SLOTH repository.
-    The use of this file is recommended to load the MFEM environment before [compilling SLOTH](compile.md)
+    The use of this file is recommended to load the MFEM environment before compilling SLOTH.

 - Load the SLOTH configuration file:
 ```bash